linode/apl-charts/rabbitmq-cluster/README.md

 # Quick start for creating a RabbitMQ cluster and/or Queues

-The `rabbitmq` Helm chart can be used to create:
+The `rabbitmq-cluster` Helm chart can be used to create:
 - A RabbitMQ cluster
 - Queues
 - Policies